Search for opportunities to participate in a lung disease or asthma research study.

 - Pulmonary laboratory studies

-Our team of highly skilled thoracic surgeons uses a variety of state-of-the-art techniques, including tracheal reconstruction, to preserve the airway (larynx, trachea, and bronchi) and voice.
+Our team of highly skilled otolaryngologists, interventional pulmonologists, and thoracic surgeons uses a variety of state-of-the-art techniques, including tracheal reconstruction, to preserve the airway (larynx, trachea, and bronchi) and voice.

 - Airway stenting: Use of a hollow tube to hold the trachea open

-- Bronchoscopic and/or balloon dilation (expansion) of the trachea: To allow better airflow
+- Bronchoscopic or balloon dilation (expansion) of the trachea: To allow better airflow

-- Laser bronchoscopy: Use of a laser to destroy abnormal tissue causing the stenosis or obstruction
+- Laser excision: Use of a laser to destroy abnormal tissue causing the stenosis or obstruction

 - Removal or resection and reconstruction of the narrow portion of the trachea: The damaged portion of the airway is removed and the remaining ends are joined together

-Our Thoracic Surgery team treats the full range of thoracic (chest) conditions that can be associated with airway stenosis.
+Our otolaryngology, interventional pulmonology, and thoracic surgery teams treat the full range of conditions that can be associated with airway stenosis.
 These include:

 - Benign airway tumors